10 Questions: Clarity On 199A – A Discussion on the Proposed Regulations

 On August 8, 2018, the U.S. Treasury issued proposed regulations intended to clarify the newly enacted Section 199A, a complex tax code section that allows a tax deduction of up to 20% of the income from many types of domestic businesses.
 This new deduction is expected to impact millions of taxpayers.
 The proposed regulations address many questions raised by the new law, and although the regulations are only in proposed form, taxpayers are permitted to rely on them until final regulations are issued.

-Below are a few of the questions asked by attendees of our recent webinar, with answers provided by our CohnReznick subject matter experts: Director David Patch, and Senior Manager Daniel King.
+Below are a few of the questions asked by attendees of our recent webinar, with answers provided by our CohnReznick subject matter expert: Director David Patch.

 A. Unfortunately, the IRS takes the position that partners cannot be employees of their own partnership, so having the partnership attempt to pay W-2 wages to a partner would not be an option.